-The proposed Igolide WEF Electrical Grid Infrastructure will have medium and high impacts on avifauna which, in most instances, could be reduced to a low impact through the appropriate mitigation measures.
-No fatal flaws were discovered.
-The development is supported, provided the mitigation measures listed in this report (Section 7.7 and Appendix F) are strictly applied and adhered to.
-See Figure 13, Section 5.6 for a map of the avifaunal sensitivities.
+The proposed Phefumula Emoyeni One Electrical Grid Infrastructure will have high and medium impacts on avifauna that could be reduced to medium and low impacts through the appropriate mitigation measures.
+The development is supported provided the mitigation measures listed in this report (Section 7.7 and Appendix F) are strictly applied and adhered to.
+See Figure 14, Section 5.6 for a map of the avifaunal sensitivities.